GChristensen/posts/_posts/2019-08-31-dynamic-org-capture-templates.md

 ### Creating Ubiquity command

-In the following command we refer to two fictional org files: `~/org/foo.org` and `~/org/bar.org` (relative to the user home directory) available through the `foo` and `bar` shortcuts from Ubiquity.
+In the following command, we refer to two fictional org files: `~/org/foo.org` and `~/org/bar.org` (relative to the user home directory) available through the `foo` and `bar` shortcuts from Ubiquity.
 There are also three fictional headlines: "Items", "Things" and "Widgets" provided for Ubiquity autocompletion.
 The noun-type `noun_open_headlines` also allows to enter an arbitrary headline name.
-Although, in theory it is [possible](http://kitchingroup.cheme.cmu.edu/blog/2017/01/03/Find-stuff-in-org-mode-anywhere/) to automatically maintain an index of all org-files and headlines and [obtain](https://github.com/eschulte/emacs-web-server)
+Although, in theory, it is [possible](http://kitchingroup.cheme.cmu.edu/blog/2017/01/03/Find-stuff-in-org-mode-anywhere/) to automatically maintain an index of all org-files and headlines and [obtain](https://github.com/eschulte/emacs-web-server)